yeyouchuan/ye-example-site/_posts/create-markdown-portfolio-next-js.md

 So you've set out to create a new portfolio for yourself.
 You start gathering inspiration from platforms like [Godly](https://godly.website) and [Minimal Gallery](https://minimal.gallery), draw some rectangles in Figma, and open your text editor.
 You pause.
 There's thousands of ways to build your website, how do you decide which to go with?
 You want your website to be beautiful for the users, but you also want to be able to quickly add new posts and case studies.

 You decide you want to have a dynamic website (good choice!), but the dozens of CMS options weigh on you.
-How do you pick headless or full-stack?
+Do you pick headless or full-stack?
 What if you just make a theme?
 So many choices.

 I was faced with the same dilemma a few months ago.
 I finally had the motivation to create a new personal website, but wasn't sure where to start.
 I decided to keep things simple, I'd write it with a library I knew very well: React.
 That only solved half of the equation, however.
 When it came time to decide how to power the dynamic content on the site, I knew I wanted it to be free, easy to use, and open source.
 A static site powered by Next.js and markdown was the obvious choice.